ciscoheat/buddy/README.md

 });
 ```

+## General error handling

+Exceptions in `it` will be handled as above, but if something goes wrong in a `before/after` section, Buddy will stop executing the whole `BuddySuite`, and move to the next one.
+This is in case there are many large test suites.
+It will also count as a failure.

 ## Pending tests

 Since BDD is also made for non-programmers to use, a common development style is to write empty, or *pending* tests, and let a programmer implement them later.
 To do this, just write a string in the `it` methods, nothing else.
 Our previous test class would then look like this: